storyblok/storyblok-nuxt/README.md

   > Take into account that if you name a component inside the `storyblok` folder the same as another in the `components` folder, it won't work properly.
 Tip: Keep the components in your Nuxt project with different names.

-- For each components, use the `v-editable` directive on its root element, passing the `blok` property that they receive:
+- For each component, use the `v-editable` directive on its root element, passing the `blok` property that they receive:

 ```html
 <div v-editable="blok" / >